-In 1959, nine hikers had disappeared in Ural Mountains of Soviet Union.
+In 1959, nine hikers have disappeared in Ural Mountains of Soviet Union.
 Even after 60 years, the mystery of their death remains unsolved.

 The Dyatlov Pass Incident